edelvarden/material-fox-updated/README.md

 ## Manual Customization

-If you want to change the colors, you can open `user-chrome.css` (for the browser shell) or `user-content.css` (for the content part) in a text editor.
-Find and change the value for a specific variable.
+If you want to change the colors, you can change the values of the variables in the following files:

+- `user-chrome.css` for the browser shell;
+- `user-content.css` for the content part (e.g. the "New tab" page);

+Follow this steps:

+1. Open the css file in a text editor
+2. Find the desired variable
-For example, set the accent color to red: --mf-accent-color: #ea4335;
+3. Change the value, for example, set the accent color to red: --mf-accent-color: #ea4335;
+4. Restart Firefox to apply changes

+### Available values

 <table>
   <tr>